yulingtianxia/MessageThrottle/README.md

 ## License

-TBActionSheet is available under the MIT license.
+MessageThrottle is available under the MIT license.
 See the LICENSE file for more info.